shapeshed/shapeshed.com/content/post/unix-mv.md

     ls
     bar.txt

-In this example `bar.txt` is overwritten by the file `file.txt.
+In this example `bar.txt` is overwritten by the file `file.txt`.
 At some point when running `mv` a file that was not meant to be overwritten probably will be.
-To prompt before overwritting a file the `-i` option can be used.
+To prompt before overwriting a file the `-i` option can be used.

     ls
     foo.txt bar.txt